 Devolved government in the UK

-The UK Parliament is still able to pass legislation for any part of the UK, though in practice it only deals with devolved matters with the agreement of the devolved governments.
+Technically, the UK Parliament retains the ability to pass legislation for any region of the UK but, in practice, it only handles devolved matters with the consultation and consensus of the devolved Governments.

 Powers of the Northern Ireland Government are split into three groups: 'transferred,' reserved and 'excepted.'
 In addition to the main devolved powers, the Northern Ireland Assembly can pass laws on transferred matters such as culture, arts, leisure, learning, employment, regional and social development.
 Reserved matters include prisons and civil defence while 'excepted powers' include Parliamentary and Assembly elections, international relations and defence.
 These cannot be transferred without using 'primary legislation' - that is, legislation emanating from the UK Parliament.

 Devolution in Scotland

 The Scottish Parliament has the power to create legislation and to adjust the basic rate of income tax by 3 pence in the pound.
 In addition to the major devolved powers, the Scottish Parliament can pass laws on tourism, economic development, planning, natural and built heritage, sports, arts, statistics, public registers and records.

 Devolution in Wales